Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Conclusion

 \section{Conclusion}

-In this paper, we proved that under a general correlation structure in the population and other mild assumptions, for the same pool size, \CP achieves higher sensitivity than \NP and consumes comparable or fewer tests per positive identified compared to \NP.
-We used numerical experiments to quantify the advantage of \CP over \NP in both sensitivity and efficiency and substantiated its real world implications for epidemic control.
+In this paper, we proved that under a general correlation structure and a concentration-dependent test error model, \CP achieves asymptotically higher sensitivity but can degrade test efficiency compared to \NP using the same pool size.
+We identified an alternative measure of test resource usage, the number of positives found per test consumed, which we argued is better aligned with infection control, and showed that \CP outperforms \NP on this measure.
+We validated and contextualized our theoretical results in a realistic agent-based epidemic simulation.
+We argued that policy-makers evaluating group testing protocols for large-scale screening should model test errors realistically, account for the naturally arising within-pool correlation, and intentionally maximize it when possible.

 Our work can be extended in several directions in future research.
-First, we focused our study on \CP in the standard two-stage Dorfman procedure.
-However, in other group testing protocols, such as hierarchical and combinatorial group testing, each sample is assigned to multiple pools.
-Within-pool correlation structures are more convoluted in these settings.
-Second, study has shown that a simple SIR model and a similarly configured stochastic compartmental model can behave differently \citep{koopman2002stochastic}.
-Hence, it would be interesting to explore the effect of correlation in a stochastic compartmental model that incorporates social dynamics and transmission within the network.
-One might also consider studying the heterogeneity in infection time, infection duration, and viral load of different individuals, which imposes a more complicated correlation structure.
-An agent-based simulation model may be a good approach to achieve this.
+First, while we focus on the Dorfman procedure when understanding the impact of correlation on pooled testing in the presence of the dilution effect, similar phenomena likely arise in other testing algorithms.
+In particular, correlation likely improves the sensitivity of tests within these procedures as well.
+We anticipate that follow-on work can show that correlation improves the performance of these other test procedures in the presence of the dilution effect.
+Second, the index case and the secondary cases within the same household could become infected at different times.
+It would be interesting to explore asynchronous testing protocols that both utilize the correlation and optimize the timing to maximize the overall probability of detecting the infected members.
 Third, it would be meaningful to incorporate sampling noise, where the sample viral load could be zero for an infected individual.
 The additional transmission due to undetected individuals may counteract the benefits offered by correlated pooling, and such consideration is of practical interest for large-scale epidemic control.
 This could be addressed using latent variable models.
+Last but not least, we could model correlation's benefit for reducing the test turnaround time, demonstrated to be important for epidemic control \citep{larremore2021test}.
+Since positives are clustered in fewer pools in correlated pooling, fewer follow-up tests are required, which reduces the time required to obtain test results and notify the positive cases.
+This effect, combined with the improved test sensitivity and efficiency, would further strengthen correlated pooling's advantage in epidemic control.